Hyainailouros: Paleobiology

 Much like Simbakubwa, Hyainailouros walked had semidigitigrade locomotion and was probably capable of large, leaping bounds, although it likely wasn’t a fast runner.
 Early hyainailourines were plantigrade walkers, as seen with Kerberos, however later hyainailourines, such as Hyainailouros and Simbakubwa, shifted to semidigitigrade locomotion as digitigrade conserves more energy and is more efficient in open environments than plantigrade locomotion.

 While Hyainailouros showed less adaptation for meat shearing compared to Hyaenodon, it did show more adaptations towards osteophagy, cracking and eating bone.
 The dental morphology of Hyainailouros suggests that it bone crushing adaptations similar to hyaenids.
 This is further supported by the zigzag Hunter-Schreger bands being present in the teeth of Hyainailouros, which correlates well with osteophagous dietary habits.

-The evolution of large hyainailourines was likely due to the evolution of large herbivores, which resulted in adaptations to hunt and scavenge proboscideans and rhinoceroses, which were typically ignored by carnivorans due to their large size.
-This specialized niche remains largely unoccupied in modern ecosystems populated by more socially complex carnivorans and may have allowed them survive into the Neogene.
-Additionally, fossil evidence shows that Hyainailouros appeared in Europe around the same time as proboscideans, suggesting Hyainailouros followed their prey as they dispersed out of Africa.
+The evolution of large hyainailourines was likely due to the evolution of large herbivores, which resulted in adaptations to hunt and scavenge anthracotheres, proboscideans, and rhinoceroses.
+It has also been argued that the evolution of large hyainailourines was to avoid competition with carnivorans, however the discovery of Simbakubwa suggests the evolution of large hyainailourines was due to the changes in the herbivore fauna of the Afro-Arabian environment instead of competition with carnivorans.